wailsapp/wails/mkdocs-website/docs/en/getting-started/your-first-app.md

 You should see a new executable in the `build` directory.

+## Step 6: Packaging Your Application

+Once your application is ready for distribution, you can create platform-specific packages:

+=== "Mac"

+    To create a `.app` bundle:
+    ```bash
+    wails3 package
+    ```
+    This will create a production build and package it into a `.app` bundle in the `bin` directory.

+=== "Windows"

+    To create an NSIS installer:
+    ```bash
+    wails3 package
+    ```
+    This will create a production build and package it into an NSIS installer in the `bin` directory.

+=== "Linux"

+    Wails supports multiple package formats for Linux distribution:
+    ```bash
+    # Create all package types (AppImage, deb, rpm, and Arch Linux)
+    wails3 package

+    # Or create specific package types
+    wails3 task linux:create:appimage  # AppImage format
+    wails3 task linux:create:deb       # Debian package
+    wails3 task linux:create:rpm       # Red Hat package
+    wails3 task linux:create:aur       # Arch Linux package
+    ```

+For more detailed information about packaging options and configuration, check out our [Packaging Guide](../learn/guides/packaging.md).

 ## Conclusion

 Congratulations!
-You've just created and built your first Wails application.
-This is just the beginning of what you can achieve with Wails v3 Alpha.
+You've just created, developed and packaged your first Wails application.
+This is just the beginning of what you can achieve with Wails v3.
 Explore the documentation, experiment with different features, and start building amazing applications!